karip/toisto-au-test-suite/README.md

 See [reftemplate.json](reftemplate.json) for examples for all the fields.

-toisto-runner.py will compare each of these fields (except testinfo) against the values returned by the command.
+`toisto-runner.py` compares each of these fields (except `testinfo`) against the values returned by the command.
 If the fields match, the test passes.
-If the command returns "-unsupported-", it means that the field is not supported by the command and it won't affect the result of the test.
+If the command returns `"-unsupported-"`, it means that the field is not supported by the command and it won't affect the result of the test.

 ## Reference sample data